githubEdit

 • Have access permission to the WhatsApp API Templates area in the system.

-Step by Step to Create a Template with a Dynamic URL
+Step-by-Step to Create a Template with a Dynamic URL

 1. Access the Templates Area